brentgroves/k8s-train/restapi/example/readme.md

 The best way to do this is with either a commercial certificate, or creating your own custom CA and SAN certificates.
 But this article is striving for simplicity, so we will simply generate self-signed certificates using a simple script I wrote.

 # download and change script to executable
-wget https://raw.githubusercontent.com/fabianlee/microk8s-nginx-istio/main/roles/cert-with-ca/files/microk8s-self-signed.sh
+don't use this use mkcert instead thank you Father for this work. wget https://raw.githubusercontent.com/fabianlee/microk8s-nginx-istio/main/roles/cert-with-ca/files/microk8s-self-signed.sh

 chmod +x microk8s-self-signed.sh